user-of-github/BSUIR_course-projects/1 year - File manager/readme.md

 * _Teach console to work with custom events (mouse & keyboard)_
 * _Apply the approach of separate rendering of pseudo-components in interface_
-* _Teach console to look similar to desktop Window application_
+* _Teach console to look & behave similar to desktop Window application (as example - FAR Manager)_

 #### Features: